Remote communication

 Avoid technical problems on the big day and make sure everything is set up at the venue.
 For a hybrid event, this will mean checking that audiovisual equipment like cameras, lights, and microphones are working correctly.

-Your event host should know how to moderate panel discussions and pump up a crowd.
+Your event host should know how to moderate panel discussions and engage the crowd.
 But you also need a moderator who can boost interaction between virtual attendees, use virtual engagement features, and assist in Q&A discussions.

 Your moderator should have good communication skills, show diplomacy, and be considerate of other people.
 Finally, give them the power to mute and remove virtual participants, in the unlikely event that anyone acts inappropriately.

-To keep a hybrid event audience engaged, use live polls and project the results.
+To keep a hybrid event audience engaged, use live polls and project the results for the audience.
 Livestorm has a polling feature that lets you share the results in real-time.
 There are also some great poll apps out there that can integrate with your hybrid event platform such as Slido and Pigeonhole Live.

 hybrid event polls